 capacity exists in the execution of your Last Will and Testament, the probate court will usually find that the will is valid.
 While there are many places online you can find simple wills, the cost of having it properly drafted by an attorney is worth the minimal extra cost to be sure that your will is valid.
 It is not unusual for the attorney to videotape the signing of the will or to have the party examined by a medical professional if there may be a concern that the party does not have testamentary capacity to execute a will.

-S.C.Code Ann. § 62-3-108 states (3) a proceeding to contest an informally probated will and to secure appointment of the person with legal priority for appointment in the event the contest is successful may be commenced within the later of eight months from the informal probate or one year from the decedent's death.
+What is the time limit for filing a will contest?
+S.C.Code Ann. § 62-3-108 states that a proceeding to contest an informally probated will and to secure appointment of the person with legal priority for appointment in the event the contest is successful may be commenced within the later of eight months from the informal probate or one year from the decedent's death.

 In re Theisen, 382 S.C.
 213, 676 S.E.2d 133 (2009)